Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_and_using_fuse.rst

 Installing and using FUSE
 **************************************

 This document will provide instructions on testing *VIN™* nodes with *rvault*.
 It requires that *VIN™* be installed on a minimum of three nodes (one bootstrap and two peers).
-Before beginning with this procedure, please follow the instructions in :ref:`install-vin` :ref:`setting-up-the-vin` to gain a better understanding of the *VIN™* and its functionality.
+Before beginning with this procedure, please follow the instructions in :ref:`install-vin` and :ref:`running-the-vin-linux` (or :ref:`running-the-vin-windows`) to gain a better understanding of the *VIN™* and its functionality.

 Installing the VIN™